-i.e., the available servers of a higher-indexed group are a subset of those of a lower-indexed group.
-The number of tasks in group $ k $ is given by $ |\mathcal{T}_c^k| = \theta \cdot |\mathcal{S}_c^k| $.
-The task assignment made by WF is shown in Fig. \ref{wf_lower_bound_I}, where $ \theta $ time slots are required to process the tasks in each group.
+meaning the servers available for a higher-indexed group are a subset of those available for a lower-indexed group.
+Each task group $k$ contains

+tasks.
+In WF, tasks in each group are assigned sequentially, and as shown in Fig. \ref{wf_lower_bound_I}, $x$ time slots are required to process all tasks in each group.

-By contrast, in OPT, for each $ k < K_c $, the tasks in group $ k $ are assigned to a subset of its available servers $ \mathcal{S}_c^k \backslash \mathcal{S}_c^{k+1} $ only, as illustrated in Fig. \ref{wf_lower_bound_I_2}.
-Then, the number of time slots needed to process all the tasks in group $ k $ is
+In the optimal assignment (OPT), illustrated in Fig. \ref{wf_lower_bound_I_2}, tasks from group $k$ ($k < K_c$) are assigned to a subset of its servers $\mathcal{S}_c^k \setminus \mathcal{S}_c^{k+1}$.
+The number of time slots required to process all tasks in group $k$ is: